5 roads to a circular economy – Part II: Product as a service

 - Purchasing the product as a service does not change the product, but it changes the behavior of the user.
 In the case of car sharing, people who do not own a car will probably drive more, while people who have a car but share it will probably drive less.

 In the first two cases, LCA can assess the benefits.
 In the third case, some more thinking is needed.
 If we compare the impact per kilometer of driving, LCA will tell you there is no difference.
 Like any car, shared cars will most likely not be used beyond about 150.000 km, and their fuel consumption and emissions are the same.
 What you need to do here is to look at the broader scope.
 The key question is: will people indeed end up driving less?
-In the Product Service System main report that we wrote for the Dutch government in the nineties, we elaborated on an approach how to assess this category of products sold as a service (download link at the bottom of this page).
+These are the so-called rebound effects.
+In the Product Service System main report that we wrote for the Dutch government in the nineties, we elaborated on an approach how to assess this category of products sold as a service and how changes in consumer behaviors influence the environmental impacts (download link at the bottom of this article).

 The exact benefits of product as a service, measured by LCA